UmmaSharaAliSetu/postman-api-testing/README.md

 ## License

-This project is for demonstration and testing purposes.s
+This project is for demonstration and testing purposes.